andrew/ultimate-awesome/README.md

 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
 - [awesome-3d-compression](https://github.com/tovacinni/awesome-3d-compression) - Papers and such on 3D data compression and streaming.
-- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .